microsoft/onnxruntime-inference-examples/mobile/examples/object_detection/ios/README.md

 # ONNX Runtime Mobile object detection iOS sample application

-This is an example app uses object detection which is able to continuously detect the objects in the frames seen by your iOS device's back camera and display the detected object bounding boxes, detected class and corresponding inference confidence on the screen.
+This is an example app using object detection which is able to continuously detect the objects in the frames seen by your iOS device's back camera and display the detected object bounding boxes, detected class and corresponding inference confidence on the screen.

 This example is loosely based on [Google Tensorflow lite - Object Detection Examples](https://github.com/tensorflow/examples/)